Demons (board game): Reception

 In the inaugural issue of Ares, Eric Goldberg found that he lost interest in the repetitive game mechanics, and questioned the game's replayability.
 He concluded by giving it a below-average rating of 6 out of 9, saying "The game may be played solitaire, and various systems are of interest, but Demons does not stand up to repeated playings."

 In Issue 28 of The Space Gamer, Tony Zamparutti liked the quality of the components.
 While he noted the rulebook was short and easy to understand, he found some ambiguities and thought more time could have been spent on the rules.
 He concluded, "While Demons isn't a masterpiece of game design, it is an interesting and innovative game."

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote "Demons is too simple to hold the players' interest beyond the first couple of games.
+Another interesting failure."

 In Issue 2 of Simulacrum, William Sariego called it "a game that is hard to classify [...]
 It is neither fish nor fowl, having elements of both history and fantasy.
 Games of such a bastard nature often fail to satisfy, as fans of one genre prefer their pet element receiving more exposure."
 Sariego noted some issues with the rules, and also felt the map should have been larger, saying "The constricted area for maneuver restricts players' options a great deal."
 Despite these problems, Sariego concluded, "the game is just another testament to the design genius of Jim Dunnigan.
 He may be famous for such games as Wacht am Rhein and War in the Pacific, but his true talents, in my humble opinion, show best in his small designs.
 Battle for Germany may be the most famous example of this, but Demons is another."